 A spinal tap Spinal Tap (lumbar puncture) is done to obtain a sample of cerebrospinal cord fluid.
 If acute transverse myelitis is present, the number of certain white blood cells and the protein level in the cerebrospinal fluid are increased.

 Tests, such as a chest x-ray and blood tests, are also done to look for causes.
-Doctors also ask people about use of drugs that can cause acute transverse myelitis.
+Doctors also ask people about use of medications and recreational drugs that can cause acute transverse myelitis.

 Treatment of the cause, if identified